04alexklink/carbon-catch/README.md

 Practice front-end skills using React and Redux connecting to the Carbon Interface API to create an Emissions Calculator

 ## Progress
  - Setup project React, Axios, Jest, Redux
+ - Car component created and connected to API

 ## Improvements

 ## Testing (Jest)
+To run tests `npm test`
-3 passing tests
+5 passing tests

 ## Installation